Green Bay Packers hosts their first “Girls Flag Football Open”

 The open allows players to display their skills, while playing a sport they love.
 Player Sydney Folk says she welcomes other girls to meet her at the coin toss.

-“I encourage others to join flag football or a girl’s football league because a wonderful sisterhood the competitiveness and overall is just a fun sport.
-“Sydney Folk
+“I encourage others to join flag football or a girl’s football league because a wonderful sisterhood the competitiveness and overall is just a fun sport,” said Folk.

 The Green Bay Packers plan to host more football events geared toward all genders in the near future.